 Women were given contradictory messages.
 I know we can wear high heels and lipstick and can still be intelligent and feminists.
 There is always a tension – between women taking care of themselves and being smart.
 I know –we don’t have to choose.
 I know that paying attention to my looks does not take away from my activism or from my intelligence.
 And I cannot imagine my life without being a wife and mother as well as an intelligent person who cares about women’s rights.

 Education in the USA was easy.
-Now I am a Professor of English, University Distinguished Scholar, and former Director of Women and Gender Studies and an American university.
+Now I am a Professor of English, University Distinguished Scholar, and former Director of Women and Gender Studies and an university in New Jersey.

-This is an excerpt from a comprehensive interview that is available.
+This is an excerpt from a comprehensive interview.